 To solve this error, enable the telnet from firewall settings or create and a rule from Windows firewall inbound rules.

-Sometime the port 23 is not set as default port for telnet.
+Sometimes the port 23 is not set as the default port for telnet.
 You can set and changed it with the following tlntadmn command.

-In the command ms2 is the computer name which I want to change the telnet port number to 23.
-If it does not work, once reset the firewall settings from Windows firewall and Restore default.
+In the command, ms2 is the computer name which I want to change the telnet port number to 23.
+If it does not work, once reset the firewall settings from the Windows firewall and Restore default.

 4. You Cannot Access Drive Letters Mapped by Others in Separate Telnet Sessions

 This error happened rarely when multiple users are logged on to a Telnet server.
 One user maps one or more network resources to drive letters, and another user expects those drive letters to be available to all users on the Telnet server.

 To solve this error, each user must employ the net use command or net user command to map network drives to drive letters individually, according to their own needs.